-Let’s take a minute here to think why we even need action types?
-Obviously, to help the reducer somehow differentiate incoming actions and change our state accordingly.
+Let’s take a minute here to think why we even need action types.
+Of course, to help the reducer somehow differentiate between incoming actions and change our state accordingly.
 But does it really have to be a string?
 If only we had a way to create objects (actions) of certain types… Classes to the rescue!
 We most definitely could use classes as action creators and do

 switch by type.
 Like this:

 All good, but here’s a thing… We can no longer serialize and deserialize our actions.
-They are no longer simple objects with prototype of Object.
-All of them have unique prototypes which actually makes switching over
+They are no longer simple objects with a prototype of Object.
+All have unique prototypes which actually makes switching over

 action.constructor work.
 Dang, I liked the idea of serializing my actions to a string and attaching it to bug reports.
 So could we do even better?